gemoc/ale/activities.md

 ## Visits CWI & Inria

+-	November 13-15, 2023: Visit of Benoit Combemale at CWI (joint with LangDev Meeting)
+-	September 12-14, 2023: Visit of Benoit Combemale at CWI
--	October 16-21, 209: Visit of Gwendal Jouneaux at CWI
+-	October 16-21, 2019: Visit of Gwendal Jouneaux at CWI
 - 2021: **COVID19**!
 - 2020: **COVID19**!
 - December 9-10, 2019: Visit of Benoit Combemale at CWI
--	December 8-13, 209: Visit of Pierre Jeanjean at CWI
+-	December 8-13, 2019: Visit of Pierre Jeanjean at CWI
 - March 20-22, 2019: Visit of Benoit Combemale at CWI (joint with LangDev Meeting)
 -	December 3-7, 2018: Visit of Manuel Leduc at CWI
 -	September 28, 2018: Visit of Thomas Degueule at Inria